MajedAbuSharar/WROfiles/README.md

 overall , despite the hard times we've been through , our team had fun and enjoyed every single moment together .

+# Material

+1. 3 Ultrasonics :
+   one for the front side
+   two for the sides 'left and right'
+2. A motor driver l298n :
+   used to control the DC motors 'back and forward , left and right'
+3. A USB camera :
+   avoiding the opstacles in the field
+4. Raspberry pi 4b:
+   This is our micro controller , the mind of our robot
+5. Breadboard :
+   Used for expanding the Raspberry PINS
+6. GPIO expander :
+   expand the Raspberry PINS into the bread board